 If you’ve just finished binge-watching Season 3 (we know, we’re sad it’s over too), and are looking for some awesome science fiction to help take your mind off that crazy finale, we’ve rounded up 10 of the best sci-fi books ever written.
 From literary classics to newer novels and more, check out our favorite (science) fiction below.

 Frank Herbert’s classic otherworldly tale ranks among the top science fiction novels for a reason.
 Published in 1965, it tells the story of a young boy with inherent abilities who is destined to reclaim his home planet.
-While it was already made into a feature-length film in the 80s, an updated version is currently in the works.
+While it was already made into a

 This 1987 sci-fi novel is part suspense, part dystopia and all awesome.
 Dean Koontz’s story follows a retired soldier, his genetically engineered golden retriever and their ongoing quest to make sense of the ever-changing world around them.
 While there are numerous films based loosely on this book, none are as good as the novel itself.

 3. Children of Time

 A newer sci-fi epic, but one that’s quite deserving of a spot in the top 10, “Children of Time” follows the story of a distant planet that’s inhabited by a tribe of super smart spiders and the sole surviving human who helped elevate their genomes.
 Adrian Tchaikovsky’s 2015 novel received near-unanimous praise and talks of a full-length film are even in the works.